rediacc/docs/docs/cli/api-reference/authentication.md

 - Email and password are required (via args or prompts)
 - Account must be activated before first login
 - Failed login attempts are tracked and may lock account
-- 2FA code required if two-factor authentication is enabled
+- TFA code required if two-factor authentication is enabled
 - Token expires after specified hours (max varies by plan)
 - Session name helps identify tokens in audit logs
 - Permission requests may require additional authorization